firebase-toolbelt/firebase-app/README.md

 ```

 Firebase does not create logs of your actions.
 Well... we do.
 It's actually really easy to store logs using firebase-app.
-You just have add your **action log owners**.
+You just have to add **log owners** to your actions.
 This is totally optional.
 If you want to skip it, be my guest.

 ```javascript